-Admissions Interviews for new students for the 2017-2018 school year opens the first Monday in March and closes the last Friday in July.
+Admission Interviews for new students for the 2019-2020 school year opens the first Monday in March 2019 and closes in mid-June.

 St. Luke Lutheran School admits students of any race, color, national and ethnic origin, and grants to them all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin, or sex in the administration of its educational policies, admission policies, and school administered programs.

-Enrollment for returning students takes place during February of each year.
-During this time, enrollment is limited to returning students and prospective students from St. Luke member families who have completed the admissions process.
-Returning non-member students who are in good standing will not be required to give up their seats in our school in order to make room for a prospective member child of St. Luke Lutheran Church.
+Returning students may enroll for the new school year beginning early February of each year.
+During this time, enrollment is limited to returning students and prospective students from St. Luke Lutheran Church member families who have completed the admissions process.
+Returning non-member students who are in good standing will not be required to give up their seats in our school to make room for a prospective member child of St. Luke Lutheran Church.

-Beginning in early March, enrollment is open to the public.
-Current students for whom the enrollment form and fee has not been received risk losing their seats to newly enrolling students.
+Beginning in early March, enrollment is open to new students.
+This means current students for whom the enrollment form and fee has not been received lose any preference and risk losing their seats to newly enrolling students.

 Preschool class placement observes the following age guidelines: